ishansoni22/UdacityML/ml_advance_capstone/capstone_proposal_template.md

 With more people joining social media than ever before, it becomes imperative that this problem is solved.
 Classifying toxic comments (obscene, threat, insult, identity-based hate) will be the core of this project.

 ### **Problem Statement**

-In this project, I will build a multi-headed model that will be capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate.
+In this project, I will build a multi-headed model that will be capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate from a given comment.
 I’ll be using a dataset of comments from Wikipedia’s talk page edits.
 Improvements to the current models will hopefully help online discussion become more productive and respectful.

+This is a supervised multi-class classification problem and as such different measurable evaluation metrics could be applied.
+These will be further elaborated in Section 6 - Evaluation Metrics.
+Given a comment, the solution will be a machine learning model that receives as input the comment and outputs either a class prediction or a class probabilty for every toxicity type.

+</br></br></br>
 ### **Datasets and Inputs**

 I’ll be using a dataset of comments from Wikipedia’s talk page edits which have been labeled by human raters for toxic behavior.